MCer4294967296/biggerlabFormReplies/README.md

 ```
 This method does the send to wechat work.
 It parses out each target using the separator that's added on the frontend.
 If `id` is provided, modify the `sentToWechat` key of the corresponding meta document as well.
 *TODO: do not use the separator at all.*

+### Specifications for Existing Mongo Collections:
+#### _All information about main keys is talking apart from the default `_id` of Mongodb._
+`BiggerlabCourseFeedback`
+The collection storing information of the form __Biggerlab 课程反馈表__ (form id: 34dBQf).
+Main key: None. `_id` is the same as `serial_number` when jinshuju pushed.
+*TODO: change this to `jsjid` and leave `_id` as default.*
+Captured information: all.

+`metaBiggerlabCourseFeedback`
+The collection storing meta information of the form __Biggerlab 课程反馈表__ (form id: 34dBQf).
+Main key: `jsjid`, the same as `serial_number`
+Captured information:
+* the generated message
+* whether the message related to the entry is sent to wechat
+* whether the message is ever edited after it's generated (not used)
+* whether the message is viewed (not used)
+* when the data is pushed from jinshuju
+  *TODO: change this to rawInfo["created_at"].*

+### Known Issues:
+* when creating a list from a pyMongo.cursor object, it sometimes errors.
+This is currently worked around by manually
+  iterating through the cursor and append to the list - an imaginable drop in efficiency.